aneeese/AEFlix/README.md

 # AEFlix
 It is a Movie Database having 2 main modules user and admin.
+User can register and view movies, actors, directors description along with their projects.
+User can also request new movies and this request is entertained by admin.
+There's also a feedback and review system for user.
+Admin can add new users after login.
+On admin dashboard, he can view number of users, movies and series.
+Admin will review user's requests and feedback.